Skip to content

 cauliflower heads in a basket

 You can also add frozen cauliflower rice to smoothies.
-“Frozen cauliflower rice is also a great addition to any morning smoothie — the mild flavor doesn’t alter the taste, but it contributes a lot of health benefits.”
+“Frozen cauliflower rice is also a great addition to any morning smoothie — the mild flavor doesn’t alter the taste, but it contributes a lot of health benefits,” she adds.

 8. Red bell peppers